MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

 #### Description
 Specifies which Channel Microsoft Edge should be updated to.

-If you enable this poicy, the Microsoft Edge will be updated to the Channel according to how you configure the following options:
+If you enable this policy, the Microsoft Edge will be updated to the Channel according to how you configure the following options:

   - Stable: Microsoft Edge will be updated to the latest stable version.
   - Beta: Microsoft Edge will be updated to the latest beta version.